KevinMarquette/kevinmarquette.github.io/_posts/2019-01-01-Powershell-2018-year-in-review.md

 ## Better modules

 I overhauled the way we built and deployed PowerShell modules this year.
-Everything got its own CI/CD pipeline and publishes to an internal PSRepository (and directly to some key servers).
-I added script analyzer validation, comment based help checks, test coverage requirements, and automatic semantic versioning.
+Everything got its own CI/CD pipeline and published to an internal PSRepository (and directly to some key servers).
+I added [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) validation, comment based help checks, [test coverage](https://github.com/pester/Pester) requirements, and automatic semantic versioning.
 I also refactored and cleaned up many of those existing modules along the way.

 ### F5 tooling rework and new features

-The work I did on the F5 module and tooling this year was significant.
+The work I did on the F5 module and related tooling this year was significant.

 * LDX refactor
 * added LTM/GTM state management (nodes, pools, pool members, VIPs, WideIPs, WideIPPools)